CERT-Polska/mquery/docs/security.md

 unauthenticated users can, for example, remove indexed data from the database, or cause a denial of service.

-In the provided docker-compose files, the UrsaDB user is overridden to root by default.
+In the provided docker compose files, the UrsaDB user is overridden to root by default.
 This is for backwards compatibility, and to simplify deployment.
 For production instances consider running ursadb with the default user (`ursa`, UID 1000).
 This means